ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - commit-final-msg: Sender gateway has performed the extinguishment (burn) of the asset in the origin network.

-- ack-commit-final-msg: Receiver gateway acknowledges receiving of the signed commit-final-msg and has performed the asset creation and assignment in the destination network.
+- ack-commit-final-msg: Receiver gateway acknowledges receiving the signed commit-final-msg and has performed the asset creation and assignment in the destination network.

 - commit-transfer-complete-msg: Sender gateway indicates closure of the current transfer session.